tomotake-koike/fluent-plugin-nkf/README.md

-# fluentd-plugin
+# fluentd-plugin-nkf
-memorandum of understanding for fluentd-plugin
+a tiny fluentd filter plugin to convert multi-byte Kanji with ruby nkf this is memorandum of understanding for fluentd.